Plumbing repairs/installations must comply with current City codes and ordinances.

 An inspection of all completed work is required.
 An adult (over the age of 18) must be present at the time of inspection.

-- Water heaters in garages are ONLY required to be elevated when required by the manufacturer's installation instructions.
+Water heaters in garages are required to be elevated when the ignition source for the electric water heater is less than 18" above the floor or when required by the manufacturer's installation instructions.

 Gas Water Heater Requirements

 Direct vent water heaters can be installed according to manufacturer's instructions.

 A gas shut-off valve is required within 6 feet of the water heater.
 It must be accessible and be in the same room with the water heater.

 Combustion air must be provided for a gas water heater in a closet or in a small room.
 (See below for combustion air requirements.)

 Type B vent (double-wall) is required into and through the attic (or other concealed space).

 There must be 1-inch clearance between the vent and sheetrock, wood, insulation, and combustibles.